bev-a-tron/bev-a-tron.github.io/_posts/2020-05-18-journey-to-oak-airport.markdown

 Two days ago, I needed to pick up a rental car for essential reasons.
 Many of the rental car locations are closed, but the airport locations were still open.

-To get to the airport, I took public transportation.
-First, I took a BART train.
+To get to the airport, I took BART (the local public transportation light rail).
 The station was completely empty when I arrived and there were 13 minutes until the next train.
 (Trains were running every 20 minutes at 8pm on a Saturday evening.)
 By the time the train arrived, three other people had gathered on the platform.
+Trains stopping through had about 10-20 people on-board, in total.

 ![bart]({{site.url}}/assets/oak_bart.jpg)

-I walked to the airport tram.
+At Coliseum station, I walked to the airport tram.
 Nobody else was there.
-I approached the airport tram and the station agent opened the doors.
-I stepped on, and the tram departed.
+As I approached the tram, the station agent opened the doors.
+I stepped on, and the tram departed promptly.

 ![tram]({{site.url}}/assets/oak_tram.jpg)